 - if an attorney or deputy has had to sell an asset to pay for care, for example, but the asset was subject to a specific gift in the will.
 As the sale of the asset will result in the failure of the gift, the application for a Statutory Will is to give something to the specific legatee in lieu of the asset sold

 To make a Statutory Will, you will need to complete a number of application forms.
 The application is sent to the Court of Protection and a decision is made on whether the Will is appropriate.
 Family members and other interested parties will be given the opportunity to comment on the Will.
 We are here to help and will be happy to guide you through each step of the process.

-If you would like more information on Statutory Wills, please contact Lisa Hills Tagg or any member of the Private Client Department.
+If you would like more information on Statutory Wills, please contact our Private Client Department.